-When you know what piques your interest, then the entire project will be a worthwhile endeavour.
+When you know what piques your interest, then the entire project will be a worthwhile endeavor.
 Writing a research paper is a long process.
-You do not want to be slaving around getting information that holds no benefit for your academic and eve professional future.
+You do not want to be slaving around getting information that holds no benefit for your academic and even professional future.

 Besides, no one wants to work for nothing, and the prospect of wasting your precious time gathering pointless information is unimaginable.

 When dealing with a broad topic, be prepared for long hours gathering information.
 For some, such grueling research will make the entire process stressful.

 Also, a broad topic requires you to consider tons of information and this can make it harder to remain focused on the research paper.

 On the other hand, if the topic is shallow, you have the opportunity to find out more about it.
 The research should allow you to dig deeper and find out more than what is currently available.
 However, narrow topics usually have fewer resources worth considering.
 As such, you might find the process quite challenging.

 Ultimately, it depends on the kind of student you are.
 If you are up to the challenge, then either choice works.